mucute-qwq/WakeUpAdBlocker/README.md

 Simply block the full Ads of WakeUp 课程表 by using modern Xposed APIs

 ## Usage
-1.Login your personal account
+1. Login your personal account

-2.Check the VIP status, then enjoy it!
+2. Check the VIP status, then enjoy it!